redpesk-core/afb-cmake-modules/README.md

 This is meant to personalize the project depending on the OS your are using.
-At the end of config.cmake, common.cmake will include lot of cmake file to customize project build depending on your plateform.
+At the end of config.cmake, common.cmake will include lot of cmake file to customize project build depending on your platform.
 It will detect your OS deducing it from file _/etc/os-release_ now as default in almost all Linux distribution.